|Plans||Shared, WordPress, Website Builder, VPS & Dedicated|

 The section headline sort of says it all.

-First, they are still feeling the brand effects of their more-than-24-hour downtime for millions of accounts in August of 2013.
+1. They are still feeling the brand effects of their more-than-24-hour downtime for millions of accounts in August of 2013.
 They are still catching bad press for their network glitch back in the Winter of 2016.

 Slow Hosting Speed

-They run up-to-date versions of PHP and MySQL.
+They also run up-to-date versions of PHP and MySQL.
 However, on Basic plans, they do also limit the default amount of allocated memory.

 It’s an easy fix, but it’s still something to fix if you start to run plugins with heavy demand.